ravencats111/stats220/content/assignments/assignment3.md

 ### Curiosity \[5 pts\] ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf))

+-   Interactive graphics are NOT acceptable.
+-   DO NOT share any of your ideas on Piazza.

-1. Create **a publication-ready plot** that hasn’t been seen in Assignment 1 and 2, in the meantime reveals something interesting and meaningful about the data.
+1. Create **a publication-ready plot** that has NOT been seen in Assignment 1 and 2, in the meantime reveals some new insights about the data.
 Provide a description of:

     -   what question you had in mind motivated this plot;
     -   what you found interesting from this plot.